Solar energy is booming in the United States for a good reason.

 According to UL, “PV wire has superior sunlight resistance and low-temperature flexibility in addition to a thicker insulation or jacket and a proven level of flame resistance.”

-Overall, only wires or cables highlighted in the National Electric Code (NEC) can be installed in modules that will be sold in the US.
+Overall, only wires or cables highlighted in the National Electric Code (NEC) can be installed in modules sold in the U.S.

-- Because these installations are usually found in more extreme environmental conditions, the insulation for these conductors must be sunlight resistant and rated for wet conditions, and must be able to handle temperatures of up to 90°C.
+Because these installations are usually found in more extreme environmental conditions, insulation for these conductors must be sunlight resistant and rated for wet conditions.
+It also must be able to handle temperatures of up to 90°C.

-- Both of these tests are part of the UL 4703 specification requirements.
+Both tests are part of the UL 4703 specification requirements.

 As the country inches closer toward a greener future on the back of solar energy, we could start seeing our electricity supply shift dramatically.
 This makes the need for high-quality PV wire more vital than ever.

 A recent study by the U.S. Department of Energy Solar Energy Technologies Office and the National Renewable Energy Laboratory suggested that solar could provide up to 40% of the country’s generated electricity by 2035.

 However, solar installers will need to pick up the pace to hit those goals, with an estimated deployment rate of 60 GW between 2025 and 2030.